-What Can You use in Your Texture?
+What Can You Use for Texture in a Painting?

-As a mainly abstract artist I have come up with some interesting ingredients to use for texture under my abstract paintings.
+As a mainly abstract artist, I have come up with some interesting ingredients to use for texture under my abstract paintings.
 I think probably the most interesting one was where I added masonry nails to my painting texture.
 I mostly use acrylic paint but this texture base with added ingredients can also be used for oil paintings.

 The most common substance for adding texture and depth to a painting is gesso.
 You can use this to add brushstrokes and sometimes thicker texture but it is not conducive to really deep texture.
-You can also use paint itself to add texture, particularly left over paint if you are using acrylics.
+You can also use paint itself to add texture, particularly leftover paint if you are using acrylics.

 There are other things you can create texture with that are cheaper than gesso and also give you a thicker base.
 See this article on alternatives to gesso for details.
 The article tells you how to use stucco and pva to create your own texture.
-You can also use plaster with pva and water or artex - try out any available plaster like substance that you can get in your local do it yourself store but make sure you add the pva to enable it to be flexible on the canvas and not crack off.
+You can also use plaster with pva and water or artex—try out any available plaster-like substance that you can get in your local do-it-yourself store but make sure you add the pva to enable it to be flexible on the canvas and not crack off.
 I use this alternative texture to create a great base for my modern abstract squares paintings.

 - Split peas